By Alan Schoonmaker, Ph.D.

 Stop pretending that you’re so special that you’re not in danger.
 Too many pros have died broke.
 Don’t become one of them.
 Start preparing for a comfortable retirement and old age NOW!

-This blog is based on the third column in a Card Player Magazine series.
+This post is based on the third column in a Card Player Magazine series.
 At cardplayer.com you can read about 200 of my columns.